bitcoin-s/eclair/docs/PTLC.md

-Find `nodeId` field copy and paste it's value to the next command:
+Find `nodeId` field copy and paste its value to the next command: